Turkish premier brands protesters extremists

 Some object to new restrictions on alcohol sales and other steps seen as religiously motivated.
 Others complain of the costs of Erdogan's support of rebels in neighbouring Syria's civil war.
 Still others bear economic grievances, viewing the disputed development project in Taksim Square as emblematic of wild greed among those who have benefited from Turkey's boom.

-Walls around Taksim were plastered with posters of a policeman spraying tear gas at a young woman in a red summer dress, her hair swept upwards by the draught of the spraygun.
+Walls around Taksim were plastered with cartoon posters of an image borrowed from a photograph, broadly disseminated on twitter, of a policeman spraying tear gas at a young woman in a red summer dress, her long hair swept upwards by the draught of the spraygun.

 "The more they spray, the bigger we get," read the caption.